 1 Jaegermeister Shot

 Don’t Miss: Traditional Bavarian Food is also available on tour at the first beer garden/hall.
-It is encouraged as it will slow down the strong (5.6%) beer.
+It helps with the strong (5.6%) beer.

 Pin me for later: